BrianStritch/Brian-Stritch-p3-battleship-game/README.md

         -	A challenging logic based startegy game with varying difficulty levels and the ability to record high scores.

   - #### __Features and Content__
-    - __Example__: A user wishes pass time and enjoy an competitive logical strategy game.
+    - __Example of scope__: A user wishes pass time and enjoy an competitive logical strategy game.
       - ![scope Diagram](/readme-images/scope.JPG)